IDobrinya/IDobrinya/README.md

 ---

+- Keen on integrating AI models
-- Interested in ML / DataScience
+- Interested in working with high-load distributed systems